Towards Convexity in Anomaly Detection: A New Formulation of SSLM with Unique Optimal Solutions

 \section{Numerical Experiments}

-In this section, we present the experimental results to demonstrate the effectiveness of our proposed method.
-The comparison experiments were conducted on the Banana dataset\footnote{\href{https://leon.bottou.org/papers/bordes-ertekin-weston-bottou-2005}{https://leon.bottou.org/papers/bordes-ertekin-weston-bottou-2005}}, a synthetic two-dimensional dataset containing 5,300 data points organized into two banana-shaped clusters.
-Approximately 10\% of the dataset represents a noisy region where positive and negative data points cannot be distinctly separated.
-To reduce noise in the dataset, we assigned a label of $-1$ to data points satisfying the condition $x_2 + \frac{3}{7} (x_1 - 3) > 0$.

-We consider five scenarios in our analysis.
-Table 1 summarizes the training datasets across these five scenarios, along with a test dataset.
-Scenarios A, B, and C are designed for binary classification, whereas Scenarios D and E focus on anomaly detection, using supervised and clean training data, respectively.
-Notably, Scenario D shares positive data points with Scenario E.

-We investigate the effect of the nonconvexity in state$-$of-the$-$art models and compare the classification boundaries learned by our proposed primal CSSLM \eqref{prob.primal1}, dual CSSLM \eqref{prob.dual1}, primal SSLM \eqref{prob.sslm}, dual SSLM \eqref{prob.sslmdual1}, SVDD, SVM \eqref{eq:svm} and OCSVM \eqref{prom.ocsvm}.
-The experiments were executed on a machine with an Intel Core i7-13700H CPU and 16GB of RAM.
+In this section, we report experimental results to demonstrate the effectiveness of the proposed method.
+We investigate the influence of nonconvexity in state-of-the-art models and compare the classification boundaries learned by our proposed primal CSSLM \eqref{prob.primal1}.
+We also compare the performance of the dual CSSLM \eqref{prob.dual1}--against several baselines, including primal SSLM \eqref{prob.sslm}, dual SSLM \eqref{prob.sslmdual1}, SVDD, SVM \eqref{eq:svm}, Decision Tree (DT), KNN, and DNN models (MLP and CNN).